Immortale-dev/QTest/README.md

 QTest is a behaviour driven C++ test framework.
 To start working with it, you need to include **qtest.hpp** file to your test project.
 You can download single **qtest.hpp** file from **/dist** folder of this repository, or use it separated.

-After **.hpp** file included, you can start writing tests using several predefined macros explained in the **Macros** section of documentation
+After **.hpp** file included, you can start writing tests using several predefined macros explained in the **Macros** section of documentation.

 We will move through all of them below.